dhellmann/pymotw/PyMOTW/os/index.rst

 =====

-The os module provides several functions for managing the I/O of child processes using pipes.
+The os module provides several functions for managing the I/O of child processes using *pipes*.
 The functions all work essentially the same way, but return different file handles depending on the type of input or output desired.
-For the most part, these functions are made obsolete by the new-ish subprocess module (added in 2.4), but there is a good chance you will encounter them if you are maintaining existing code.
+For the most part, these functions are made obsolete by the new-ish :mod:`subprocess` module (added in 2.4), but there is a good chance you will encounter them if you are maintaining existing code.

 The most commonly used pipe function is popen().
 It creates a new process